-- 1. All participating teams shall send written submissions to the organizing committee in Word and PDF format via the competition page on the SCCA website (www.ArabicMoot3.sadr.org) in accordance with the timetable contained in Annex 1. - 2.
+- 1. All participating teams shall send written submissions to the organizing committee in Word and PDF format via the competition page on the SCCA website: (ArabicMoot.org) in accordance with the timetable contained in Annex 1. - 2.
 The written submissions shall be evaluated based solely on the electronic version uploaded to the website. - 3.
 No team shall be entitled to revise, replace, add to, delete, or amend written submissions after the filing deadline has expired. - 4.
-Following the drawing on the first day of competition, the written submissions shall be exchanged between the competing teams in the preliminary and final rounds in accordance with the timetable contained in Annex 1.
+Randomly-selected claimant's memorandum will be published for guidance to all teams.